 Child sexual exploitation (CSE) is a form of abuse.

-- have sex with them
+- having sex with them

-- have sex with other people
+- having sex with other people

-- send sexual pictures of yourself.
+- send sexual pictures of yourself

 How to get help

 If you have any more questions or want to speak to somebody about this, have a look at these links or search for local services in the blue box below.
 Alternatively you can always contact your school nurse.

 Find help in your local area